Deploy Dockerized WordPress with AWS RDS & AWS EFS

 To confirm if the WordPress site is working, open the IP address of our instance in the browser.
 This will launch the normal WordPress wizard.

-WordPress wizard
+launch the normal WordPress wizard

 Continue to the next step, provide the WordPress admin information to install WordPress.

-WordPress admin information
+Infographic show that WordPress admin information to install WordPress

 Our Dockerized WordPress website is installed.